ResearchScientist/Notes-Project-Management/Project-Lifecycle/1-Initiate/Kick Off Meeting.md

 Most useful for a large project.
 For a small project an email or newsletter may suffice.

+The [Project Charter](../../Tooling/Project%20Charter.md) is the key document presented here.
 ## Meeting Participants

 People who should be at the meeting.